 Sailing Greek islands.

 Learn how to sail while you tame the winds in one of the world’s best sailing locales – the Aegean Sea – on this thrilling marine adventure where you’ll explore the unknown beauty and exclusivity of “off-peak” Greece amid the endless blue.

-Sailing the Greek islands: (8 days (ideal length 8 days)
+Sailing the Greek islands: Ideal for 8 days & more!

 Feel free and privileged Sailing Greek islands, and discover picturesque ports, whitewashed villages and azure waters.